Friday 11 February 2000

-Highlights: Edinburgh Castle, Scotish Crown Jewels, Underground vaults
+Highlights: Edinburgh Castle, Scottish Crown Jewels, Underground vaults

 The visual impact of the castle is impressive which has existed in different forms since the 9000s with the oldest surviving part being built in 1130.
 The usual Royal residence is at Holyrood which is at the other end of the ‘Royal Mile’.

-Currently Edinburgh Castle houses the Scotish Crown Jewels.
-These jewels are old than the ones in London as Oliver Cromwell could not get his hands on the Scotish Crown Jewels to melt down like he did with the English ones.
+Currently Edinburgh Castle houses the Scottish Crown Jewels.
+These jewels are old than the ones in London as Oliver Cromwell could not get his hands on the Scottish Crown Jewels to melt down like he did with the English ones.
 The jewels include the ‘Stone of Destiny’ used in coronations since 679 AD and still used today.